OpenDreamKit/OpenDreamKit.github.io/project/use-cases.md

   software and data: University/Institution/European Infrastructure wide deployment

+- A community wanting to deploy a dedicated VRE (e.g. JOOMMF's VRE)

+- WP6 use case: multi-system math calculations with the Math-in-the-Middle

 ## About

 This (in-the-works) page collects a range of typical use cases that